 UX is not just about improving the usability of web pages but of the entire path that users take to reach the goal on a website—the user journey.

 The UX approach involves recognizing various user journey paths, or conversion funnels, available on a website.
-The next step is analyzing how users navigate through these paths.
+Uxstudio suggests a more holistic look at the product or business when defining the user journey.
+This UX design agency follows a 4-step UX design process which includes: product discovery, ideation, prototyping and UI design.
 This helps a CRO team identify friction-areas and exit points across user journey paths on a website.

 The friction often exists on certain pages because users do not find what they expect.
 Consider a travel website for example: When users search for hotel rooms and encounter high prices and low vacancy across all hotels, there exists friction.
 A CRO team could recognize this and build hypotheses aimed at removing (or at least reducing) the friction.
 Travelocity, for instance, gets around this issue by offering a helpful suggestion to users right on the search results page.